 Entrepreneurs, business advisors, governments and non-profit organisations can draw on our expertise in their efforts to design policies, start businesses, innovate and improve performance.

 Large-scale projects like the Comprehensive Australian Study of Entrepreneurial Emergence (CAUSEE) and the Global Entrepreneurship Monitor (GEM) are helping us assess entrepreneurial activity in Australia.
 We’re discovering what works and doesn’t work for Australian start-ups.
-Our more specialised projects are helping segments of the population and industry, such as seniors and mining.
+Our more specialised projects are helping segments of the population and industry.

 We make research-based knowledge accessible to business, media and government.